portalzine/cubicfusion-admin-enhancer/README.md

 2. **New: Dashboard Gutenberg / Dashboard Templates** (0.1) - This Addon allows you to build a Dashboard with Gutenberg.
 You can create a new Dashboard under 'Dashboard Templates' and set a default template below.
 I will be extending this to allow different templates for different roles / groups.
 This release also includes a Gutenberg block for the shortcodes.
 3. **New: Admin Toolbar** (0.1) - This Addon allows you to tweak the admin toolbar and footer.

 ### 0.1 - 08.05.2020
 1. **Initial Release** - Admin Enhancer is a work in progress.I am using this WordPress plugin to centralise things I love & need, when sending out a finished website or project.
 These tools are completely free and will always stay free.
 2. **Shortcode Addon (0.1)** - All dashboard widgets are converted to simple shortcodes.
 You can use those shortcodes within Elementor Pro or any other page builder that allows you to create custom admin dashboards.
 Makes it easy to build white-label dashboards, while still reusing all those nice dashboard widgets.

 ## Upgrade Notice

 ## Additional Info
-**Idea Behind / Philosophy:** cubicFUSION is my personal playground.
+**Idea Behind / Philosophy:**

+**cubicFUSION** is my personal playground.
 I planned to make many of my projects public, but time is limited and running customer projects always a priority.

 I am still doing a big cleanup of my toolset and will see what I can actually share or reuse.
-Some of these might be useful, inspiration or just an archive of broken ideas  ;) Enjoy!
+Some of these might be useful, inspiration or just an archive of broken ideas  ;)

+**ENJOY!**

 [1]:	https://cubicfusion.com/wordpress/plugins/admin-enhancer/
 [2]:	https://wordpress.org/plugins/cubicfusion-admin-enhancer/